staciawyman/cortado/README.md

 	window size [-w]: 3
 	number of threads [-t]: 24

+The number of threads is how many simultaneous versions of cortado will run at a time in batches.

 The convert script will try and infer the location of cortado.py from your path, but it can also be given as a command-line argument.